Our History

 1956

-Jureit founded Gang-Nail Systems, Inc., a company that stamped the metal connector plates, invented and sold assembly machinery, and provided engineering services to companies who made prefabricated wood roof trusses for houses.
+Jureit founded Gang-Nail Systems, Inc., a company that stamped the metal connector plates, changing how roof trusses are built, making construction more scalable and housing more affordable.

 MiTek's History - Black and white photo of Walter Moehlenpah from the 1960s